vuex-orm/plugin-graphql/README.md

+## Known issues

+- n:m relations and polymorphic relations are untested
+- Each model is only loaded once in the graph
+- Code documentation is deprecated and crappy

 ## Contribution

 To test this plugin in your existing project, you can use `yarn link` functionality.
 Run `yarn link` in your local